splunk-terraform/terraform-provider-signalfx/website/docs/index.html.markdown

 * `auth_token` - (Required) The auth token for [authentication](https://developers.signalfx.com/basics/authentication.html).
 This can also be set via the `SFX_AUTH_TOKEN` environment variable.
 * `api_url` - (Optional) The API URL to use for communicating with SignalFx.
 This is helpful for organizations who need to set their Realm or use a proxy.
 Note: You likely want to change `custom_app_url` too!
 * `custom_app_url` - (Optional)  The application URL that users should use to interact with assets in the browser.
 This is used by organizations using specific realms or those with a custom [SSO domain](https://docs.signalfx.com/en/latest/admin-guide/sso.html).
+* `timeout_seconds` - (Optional) The total timeout duration, in seconds, to wait when making HTTP API calls to SignalFx.
+Defaults to 120.